FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

 ??? info "Components of the upload overview"
     The remainder of the uploads page is divided into five segments, each presenting a step in the uploading and publishing process:

     `1.
 Prepare and upload your files:` displays the files and folder structure of the upload.
-You can add a `README.md` file to the root directory and its contents will be shown above this section
+You can add a `README.md` file to the root directory and its contents will be shown above this section.

     `2.
 Process data:` shows the processed data and the generated [entries](../reference/glossary.md#entry) in NOMAD.